Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Samsung Galaxy Buds2 Pro

-Premium budget (Samsung house brand), 5-hour battery on buds (extended with case), active noise cancellation, IPX7 water resistance, touch controls with customizable options, highly rated by customers with 3,100+ reviews.
+Premium budget (Samsung house brand), 5-hour battery on buds (extended with case), active noise cancellation, IPX7 water resistance, touch controls with customizable options, Well-reviewed on Amazon with 3,100+ reviews.
 Samsung's budget line is competitive with mid-tier brands.
 5-hour battery is on lower end but case adds 19 hours (great total).
 ANC is good.
 Water resistance is useful if you game outdoors.
 Sound quality is balanced.
-Customizable touch controls. highly rated by customers with 3,100 reviews.
+Customizable touch controls.
+Well-reviewed on Amazon with 3,100 reviews.

 ✓ Why GiftedPicks chose this

 Good all-rounder for Samsung users.
-ANC, water resistance, customizable controls, balanced sound. highly rated by customers.
+ANC, water resistance, customizable controls, balanced sound.
+Well-reviewed on Amazon.
 Great if you're in Samsung ecosystem.
 The build quality punches way above its price class — feels premium without the markup.

 ⚠ Not ideal for